The winter road trip doesn’t get near as much love as it deserves.

 We always plan our trips around outdoor adventures, but we also enjoy museums, shopping, and going out to dinner.

 Here’s a basic overview of what we pack for most winter road trips, whether we’re heading out for a weekend or a couple of weeks.
-Remember that most people are only going to see your outer layer, so you don’t need to pack a huge variety of clothing.

 - 2 light wool sweaters: Wool sweaters are versatile for winter travel.
-Dress them up with a scarf and you’re good for a night on the town.
+Dress them up with a scarf, and you’re good for a night on the town.
 Throw one over your base layer and you’re good for a day outdoors.
 Here’s a current favorite for women and a lambswool sweater for men.

 - A winter parka or heavy coat: A waterproof and windproof shell is as useful on the winter streets of Chicago as it is on the ski mountain.
-This is the winter workhorse of cold-weather road trips, and 100% worth the investment!
+This is the winter workhorse of cold-weather road trips and 100% worth the investment!
 This insulated jacket from Columbia is my current favorite, and here’s a great windproof/waterproof jacket for men.

 - Flannel PJ bottoms: There’s nothing like slipping into a pair of Vermont Flannel PJs after a day out in the cold.